 - Soft, organic cotton cover

-- Offers good density and firmness without making your neck stiff
+- Offers good density and firmness without making one’s neck stiff

 - Good for people who are stomach sleepers.

-- The filling has the potential to be messy if you remove pieces of it from the pillow
+- The filling has the potential to be messy if large handfuls of pieces are removed from the pillow without care

-- Less bounciness or responsiveness than you would with shredded foam or memory foam
+- Less bounciness or responsiveness as compared to shredded foam or memory foam pillows

 - The filling may separate, causing gaps in support after multiple nights of use.
 Would need to be re-fluffed